GilesStrong/lumin/README.md

 ### Future

-The current priority is to imporve the documentation, add unit tests, and expand the examples.
+The current priority is to improve the documentation, add unit tests, and expand the examples.

 The next step will be to try to increase the user base and number of contributors.
 I'm aiming to achieve this through presentations, tutorials, blog posts, and papers.